 As the popularity of organics increases, more mainstream grocers are advertising organic meat for sale.
 We’ve seen organic boneless, skinless chicken breast for as little as $.99 per pound in Arizona.
 That’s as cheap as the non-organic ones!

 Because organics are so common now, you may find a retailer overstocked.
-In which case, you’ll usually see manager special markdowns to sell off the excess inventory.
+In this case, you’ll usually see a manager’s special markdown to sell off the excess inventory.

 This is when a chest freezer comes in handy.
 When we find a closeout, super-reduced sale on meat, we buy as much as we can store.
 Then we deplete that discounted meat over the next few months!